amblina/katacoda-scenarios/tutorial2/step2.md

 ``h``{{execute}}

-Like almost everything in unix, this software comes with help - you just need to know how to access it and work out how to interpret it - this is something you will gain a feel for over time.
+Like almost all commands, this software comes with help - you just need to know how to access it and work out how to interpret it - this is something you will gain a feel for over time.

 The first thing the help file explains is how to read the help - we'll touch on that in a minute.